 For newly constructed properties, all landscaping must be completed by the owner within six (6) months of occupancy, unless occupancy occurs between September and December, in which case landscaping must be completed by June 30 of the following year.

-The following landscape elements require Committee approval.
-Other minor landscape alterations do not require committee approval.
+The following landscape elements require Committee approval:

 • Drainage modifications